 Meg Kimmel is the Executive Vice President and Chief Strategy Officer with the Maryland Food Bank.
-She talks with Quinton Askew, president and CEO of 211 Maryland, about programs and services to help food insecure Marylanders.
+She talks with Quinton Askew, president and CEO of 211 Maryland, about programs and services to help Marylanders find food.

 Get This Podcast On Your Phone

 Click on the show note section to jump to that part of the transcript.

 You’ve likely heard of the Food Bank, but food distribution is just one of many services and programs.

 If you need help with food, you can find resources locally.
 Not sure where to look?
 Call 2-1-1, search for food resources from 211 or search the Maryland Food Bank’s Find Food resource.
 Kimmel talks about the community-based partnerships that make it easy to get food locally.

 The Maryland Food Bank Hunger Map, identifies hot spots for food insecurity and gaps in food resources.
 Kimmel talks about how the Food Bank uses that data to roll out new programs and services and how partners can use the data too.